arik-so/SwiftLightning/Documentation/Coordination.md

 involved prerequisites, it is the first Rust Lightning component most developers integrating the bindings will interact and experiment with.

+With all these instances in place, note that there are some methods that need to be called at regular intervals to keep querying for new events and make sure they are handled.

 ## Reference

 Should you feel the need for further, in-depth guidance, you might find a referential C++